justatmeasthis/FORGE/README.md

 You did it!
 You wrote GBB flags while still being enrolled!
 You may now remove the chip clip and THEN plug in your charger.

 > [!IMPORTANT]
-> If your device isnt Booting despite a charger bein plugged in after a minute, your bios might be corrupted, goto [CorruptBiosCR50.md](https://github.com/justatmeasthis/FORGE/blob/main/CorruptBiosCR50.md) for more info.
+> If your device isnt Booting despite a charger being plugged in after a minute, your bios might be corrupted, goto [CorruptBiosCR50.md](https://github.com/justatmeasthis/FORGE/blob/main/CorruptBiosCR50.md) for more info.

 !
-Using the external disk option (CTRL+U) goto sh1mmer and in the bash shell do ``vpd -l`` and take a *good* screenshot of the output, this is for once you decide to ReEnroll.
+Using the external disk option (CTRL+U) goto SH1MMER and in the bash shell do ``vpd -l`` and take a *good* screenshot of the output, this is for once you decide to ReEnroll.

 Make sure to type EVERYTHING exactly as they are shown.